CUBRID/cubrid-manual/en/sql/function/regex_fn.rst

 .. contents::

-.. _regex-ecmascript:
+.. _regex-syntax:

-ECMAScript Regular Expressions Pattern Syntax
+Regular Expressions Pattern Syntax
 ==============================================

-To implement regular expression support, CUBRID uses the standard C++ <regex> library, which conforms `the ECMA-262 RegExp grammar <http://ecma-international.org/ecma-262/5.1/#sec-15.10>`_.
+To implement regular expressions, CUBRID uses the Google RE2 library and the C++ <regex> standard library.
+You can select the regular expression library to use by setting the **regexp_engine** system parameter, and the Google RE2 library is used as a default.

 The following sub-sections describes supported regular expression grammars with several examples.

 .. note::

   **Compatibility Considerations**

-  In the prior version of CUBRID 11, CUBRID used Henry Spencer’s implementation of regular expressions.
+  - In the prior version of CUBRID 11, CUBRID used Henry Spencer’s implementation of regular expressions.
-  From the CUBRID 11, CUBRID uses C++ <regex> standard library to support regular expression functions and operators.
+  - From the CUBRID 11.0, CUBRID removes the Henry Spencer library and uses C++ <regex> standard library to support regular expression functions and operators.
+  - From the CUBRID 11.2, CUBRID has added the Google RE2 library.
+Either C++ <regex> or Google RE2 can be used by setting the system parameter.

   \1.
 The Henry Spencer’s implementation of regular expressions operates in byte-wise fashion.
 So the REGEXP and RLIKE were not multibyte safe, they only worked as ASCII encoding without considering the collation of operands.